 The personification of concepts is one of the fundamental steps in the development of human culture, just think of the pantheon of divinities of ancient Greece.

 Our choices as human beings are only partially oriented by reason.

-For the most part they come from emotion, from the belly: we believe we are rational instead it has been shown that we are beings with limited rationality and only a small percentage of our daily choices are taken on rational basis (see “Slow and fast thoughts” – Daniel Kahneman , psychologist, winner of a Nobel Prize in economics).
+For the most part, they come from emotion, from the belly: we believe we are rational instead it has been shown that we are beings with limited rationality and only a small percentage of our daily choices are taken on a rational basis.

 In the health field, this is true more than ever: both in joy (a birth, for example) and in pain (like the onset of disease) events cause a very strong emotion in those who live them.

 This is why it is essential that your reputation, that of your studio, that of your brand is based on a solid identity that is able to create an emotional bond with the target audience.

 You are probably thinking, “I am a doctor: talking about brands and communication is not about my profession, they are indeed expedients for those who are not good at their job”.

 From your point of view, you may be right but we ask you the little effort to read this article to the end because as your job you never base yourself on the first impression but deepen to give your opinion, in the same way, this reading could reserve you some surprises.